HolyMoly4576/FYP-25-S4-09/README.md

 ## Contribution

-1. Fork and clone.
+1. Fork and clone
-2. Create a branch.
+2. Create a branch
-3. Commit and raise a pull request.
+3. Commit and raise a pull request

----

-## License

-MIT License.